-Someday at Christmas there'll be no tears When all men are equal and no man has fears One shining moment one prayer away From our world today
+Someday at Christmas there'll be no tears When we are all equal and no one has fears One shining moment one prayer away From our world today

-Someday all our dreams will come to be Someday in a world where men are free Maybe not in time for you and me But someday at Christmastime
+Someday all our dreams will come to be Someday in a world where all are free Maybe not in time for you and me But someday at Christmastime

-Someday at Christmas man will not fail Hate will be gone and love will prevail Someday a new world that we can start With hope in every heart our human nature.
+Someday at Christmas we will not fail Hate will be gone and love will prevail Someday a new world that we can start With hope in every heart our human nature.
 May we who have tasted heavenly things share in the life of his eternal kingdom.